Emerson Collins Bio

-Emerson directed Del Shores' new one man play, Six Characters In Search Of A Play, as a play with a BroadwayWorld nomination for Best Director.
+Emerson directed Del Shores' one man play, Six Characters In Search Of A Play, as a play with a BroadwayWorld nomination for Best Director.
 He also directed it as a film which won the Audience Award for Narrative Feature at Out At The Movies International Film Festival, runner up Best Comedy Audience Award at Out On Film and the Shawn A Moore Prize For Texas Filmmaking from QCinema Fort Worth International LGBT Film Festival, now streaming on BroadwayHD.
 He produced "A Star Is Born^3," a theatrical combination of music and moments from all three musical films, conceived and directed by Blake McIver at Rockwell Table & Stage in Los Angeles.

 Emerson produced and starred in A Very Sordid Wedding, the sequel to Del Shores' cult-classic Sordid Lives through his company Beard Collins Shores Productions.
 The film stars Bonnie Bedelia, Leslie Jordan, Caroline Rhea, Dale Dickey, Carole Cook, Tony Award-winner Levi Kreis and has a cameo from Whoopi Goldberg.
 It opened number one at the Specialty Box Office and in 60 cities with Emerson appearing in 45 cities for opening night events, PRIDES, charity benefits and film festivals.
-The film is distributed by Gravitas Ventures and available widely in all formats and on Amazon Prime.
+The film is distributed by Gravitas Ventures and available widely in all formats and on BroadwayHD, Peacock and Amazon Prime.

 Emerson starred in the first regional theatre production of Jonathan Tolins' one-man show Buyer & Cellar with Coyote StageWorks in Palm Springs, CA winning the Desert Theatre League Award for Best Actor in a Comedy.
 He returned to the role to close the 95th season of the historic Laguna Beach Playhouse.